 Here at The Crowdfunding Formula, we’ll be calling it TCF for short, we brainstorm ideas almost every week before we start every project.

-In order to make those brainstorming sessions as productive as possible, we implement and play around with a few techniques that help us and will undoubtedly help you and your team.
+In order to make those brainstorming sessions as productive as possible, we implement and play around with a few group decision-making techniques that help us and will undoubtedly help you and your team.

 Without further ado, let’s jump to the 4 tips that we use during any brainstorming session at our company, leading to million-dollar campaigns and tons of fun while working.